Skip to Content

 1. Beltane Fire Festival, Edinburgh

-Beltane is a Celtic festival that was once celebrated throughout the world by many different cultures.
-Beltane celebrations include bonfires, where people walked around or between them as part of purification rituals and to offer their wishes for fertility in this new season; bright shining fires against darkness are symbolic reminders of light overcoming dark forces and hopefully bringing peace on earth.
+Beltane is a Celtic festival once celebrated throughout the world by many different cultures.
+Beltane celebrations include bonfires, where people walk around or between them as part of purification rituals and to offer their wishes for fertility in this new season and bright shining fires against darkness as a symbolic reminder of light overcoming dark forces and hopefully bringing peace on earth.

 2. Kanamara Matsura, Japan